ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 **Patch Generation**

-- The proportion of tasks where at least one generated edit (out of N sampled) passes the gold test (the "ground-truth" test used to evaluate submissions for the benchmark).
-This measure is called "coverage" in the CodeMonkeys paper.
+- The proportion of tasks where at least one generated edit (out of N sampled) passes the gold test (the “ground-truth” test used to evaluate submissions for the benchmark).
+This measure is called “coverage” in the CodeMonkeys paper.
 - More approximate metrics that bypass test execution (for speed):
   - Textual similarity to gold patch (as measured by Levenshtein distance or LLM)
   - Test coverage of proposed fixes